judexzhu/knowledgebase/network-ethernet1-dell-n4032.md

 * Call Dell on 01344-860456 with the service tag for the machine.
 * Each switch has its own service tag, printed on rear side (by PSUs)
 * [Use this](http://creativyst.com/Doc/Articles/HT/Dell/DellNumb.htm) to convert tags to express service codes

+***
+## Known issues
+* Switch management GUI causes untidy CLI configs to be generated; e.g. changing a port's VLAN mode from GENERAL to ACCESS will leave all the GENERAL configuration lines in the text config, which makes it hard to read
+* Switch is heavy and will deform rack ears if installed without ReadyRails kit; these must be ordered separately
+* Switch does not support VLT; use MLAG instead with stacking between switches